mountainstorm/MobileDevice/README.txt

 To retrieve a .cpio.gz file of all the readonly special data (crashlogs etc)
 ----------------------------------------------------------------------------
+from command line:

+python ./ filerelay dump.cpio.gz

+or in code:

 from MobileDevice import *

 def factory(dev):